 Students enrolled in selected health professions degree programs in Georgia with a duration of two years or longer are invited to apply.
 This program requires a two year commitment and a minimum overall GPA of 2.5 to apply.
 Students from a rural area, disadvantaged background, or from an under-represented minority are preferred.
 The Scholars Program consists of 80 hours of online and classroom instruction and 40 hours of hands-on clinical training over the two years.
 Requirements for this program are in addition to a student’s regular coursework required by their degree program.
 Most instructional material will be self-paced study, with some small group facilitated discussions and in-person workshops held in your region with local health professions faculty.

-Applications for the second cohort of students will be accepted mid-August through September 2019.
+Applications for the second cohort of students will be accepted mid-August through November 2019.
 Selected students must commit to completing the two year program.
 The second cohort will begin in October-November 2019.
-Stipends will be available to program participants.
+Stipends are available to program participants.

 Core topic areas covered in the Scholars Program curriculum: